UNINETTSigma2/documentation/software/containers.md

 $ singularity pull --name hello-world.sif shub://vsoch/hello-world
 ```

-This should be done on the login node, as noted above.
 Once we have the SIF file, we can test it out with the following
 job script on Saga (adjust `<myaccount>`; on Fram/Betzy you will need to remove
 the line containing `#SBATCH --mem-per-cpu=1000M` but the rest should work as